Best Espresso Machines for Home Use.

 My Observations:

-In terms of performance, and especially where temperature stability is anxious (obviously really important for espresso coffee) the Dual Boiler punches way, way above its weight.
+In terms of performance, and especially where temperature stability is anxious (obviously extremely important for espresso coffee) the Dual Boiler punches way, way above its weight.
 As with the ECM casa V the group may not be saturated group (meaning it’s one with the boiler, internally) technically speaking, it performs as if it were due to the way it’s designed.

 Sage Dual Boiler Review